Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Abstract

 \section{Abstract}

-The self-attention mechanism has been adopted in several widely-used message-passing neural networks (MPNNs) (\textit{e.g.}, GATs), which adaptively controls the amount of information that flows along the edges of the underlying graph.
-This usage of attention has made such models a baseline for studies on explainable AI (XAI) since interpretations via attention have been popularized in various domains (\textit{e.g.,} natural language processing and computer vision).
-However, existing studies often use na\"ive calculations to derive attribution scores from attention, and do not take the precise and careful calculation of edge attribution into consideration.
-In our study, we aim to fill the gap between the widespread usage of attention-enabled MPNNs and their potential in largely under-explored \textit{explainability}, a topic that has been actively investigated in other areas.
-To this end, as the first attempt, we formalize the problem of \textit{edge attribution} from attention weights in GNNs.
-Then, we propose \textsc{GAtt}, an edge attribution calculation method built upon the {\it computation tree}.
-Through comprehensive experiments, we demonstrate the effectiveness of our proposed method when evaluating attributions from GATs.
-Conversely, we empirically validate that simply averaging attention weights over graph attention layers is insufficient to interpret the GAT model's behavior.
-Code is publicly available at \url{https://github.com/jordan7186/GAtt/tree/main}.
+The self-attention mechanism has been adopted in various popular message passing neural networks (MPNNs), enabling the model to adaptively control the amount of information that flows along the edges of the underlying graph.
+Such attention-based MPNNs (Att-GNNs) have also been used as a baseline for multiple studies on explainable AI (XAI) since attention has steadily been seen as natural model interpretations, while being a viewpoint that has already been popularized in other domains (\textit{e.g.,} natural language processing and computer vision).
+However, existing studies often use na\"ive calculations to derive attribution scores from attention, undermining the potential of attention as interpretations for Att-GNNs.
+In our study, we aim to fill the gap between the widespread usage of Att-GNNs and their potential \textit{explainability} via attention.
+To this end, we propose \textsc{GAtt}, edge attribution calculation method for self-attention MPNNs based on the {\it computation tree}, a rooted tree that reflects the computation process of the underlying model.
+Despite its simplicity, we empirically demonstrate the effectiveness of \textsc{GAtt} in three aspects of model explanation: faithfulness, explanation accuracy, and case studies by using both synthetic and real-world benchmark datasets.
+In all cases, the results demonstrate that \textsc{GAtt} greatly improves edge attribution scores, especially compared to the previous na\"ive approach.
+Our code is available at \url{https://github.com/jordan7186/GAtt}.